It’s interesting to note that while all-wheel-drive is spreading to virtually every type of car on the road, it’s becoming a rarity among minivans.

 Well, it’s a minivan.

 Even though several major car companies – Ford and GM – have entirely dropped traditional minivans from their product portfolios, they weren’t dropped because the concept is unsound.
 The GM and Ford vans were just crappy vans.
-The Sienna isn’t (neither is the Odyssey – as far as the Chrysler… well…. ).
-Yes, it can be a family bus; but it can also be a luxury bus, if you move up the trim line.
+The Sienna isn’t (neither is the Odyssey – or the new Chrysler T&C ).
+Sure, it’s basically a family bus.
+But it can also be a luxury bus, if you move up the trim line.

 The standard Sienna is family-ready as it sits: Dual sliding doors, three-zone AC/heat, power windows, locks, cruise control and a better-than-decent AM/FM stereo with CD player and MP3 hook-up.
-At $24,560 sticker, this version of the Sienna is extremely affordable compared with the Odyssey, Chrysler T&C and even the much-touted value leader in this segment, the Kia Sedona – which is actually slightly more expensive than the Sienna at $24,595 to start.
-Don’t automatically rule out the four cylinder engine, either.
-Drive one first.
-You may find it to be plenty – and could save yourself a solid grand.
+At about $25k, sticker, this version of the Sienna is extremely affordable compared with the Odyssey, Chrysler T&C and even the much-touted value leader in this segment, the Kia Sedona – which is priced about the same but which is also an older design that looks – and feels – more Blue Light Special than the upmarket, uptown Sienna.

 But what makes the new Sienna really shine is that you can upgrade to the V-6 and eight-passenger seating, order AWD – and toss in some very nice luxury/convenience features on top of that – and still come in well below the pushing $40k (and over $40k) price of a higher-trim but still FWD-only Odyssey or T&C.